Swedish-Wiking/DV-HDR-merge/README.md

 # DV_HDR_Merge
 A script to batch combine HDR media with Dolby Vison media for a hybrid file that uses Dolby Vision but with fallback to HDR.
 The script has a bulit in frame compare tool that makes syncing the different files very easy.
-The script matches the files by comparing frame count because Dolby Vision RPU-files are base on frames, not on time.
+The script matches the files by comparing frame count because Dolby Vision RPU-files are based on frames, not on time.

 ## Dependencies
 **[FFmpeg](https://github.com/FFmpeg/FFmpeg)** needs to be installed to path<br>